-(e) Capital assets
+(f) Capital assets

 Capital assets are recorded at cost.
 The organization provides for amortization using the following methods at rates designed to amortize the cost of the capital assets over their estimated useful lives.
-The annual amortization rate and method is as follows:
+The annual amortization rates and methods are as follows:

-Furniture and fixtures

-20% Declining balance
+Building Locker Furniture and fixtures 4% Declining balance 4% Declining balance 20% Declining balance

-(f) Impairment of long-lived assets
+(g) Impairment of long-lived assets